Last updated on December 2nd, 2019

-If you need to know how to promote a podcast, you’re in the right place.
+If you’re looking to learn how to promote a podcast and grow a listenership, you’re in the right place!

 The best long-term strategy to promote a podcast is by providing value.
 Gimmicks and shortcuts may work in the short-term, but they won’t sustain you.
 Instead of leaping on the latest marketing trend, focus on creating value through strong relationships and quality content.